 Visit Charles Avenue, which was initially called Evangelist Street, to find out more about the first Black community in mainland South Florida who arrived from the Bahamas in the 1800s for work.

-Look out for the century old giant oaks, hardwood hammock, and banyan trees, as well as the roaming peacocks!
+Look out for the century-old giant oaks, hardwood hammocks, and banyan trees, as well as the roaming peacocks!

 Find out more in our guide to Coconut Grove.

 Coral Gables is also referred to as The City Beautiful and is George E. Merrick’s Mediterranean Revival creation.